Semantic Refinement with LLMs for Graph Representations: Time Complexity

 \section{Time Complexity}

 Let $n = |\mathcal{V}|$ and $m = |\mathcal{E}|$.
-We summarize the cost of DAS at a high level to clarify that the seemingly complex memory loop adds only modest overhead beyond the GNN and LLM calls.
+We summarize the cost of GES at a high level to clarify that the memory-based retrieval adds only modest overhead beyond the GNN and LLM calls.
 We assume bounded description/prompt lengths, fixed embedding dimensions, and fixed support size $K$.

 \paragraph{One-time preprocessing.} We compute structural statistics (for verbalized topology) and structure-oriented embeddings (e.g., struc2vec).
 This graph-dependent cost is incurred once: